AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 Two-phase translation leads to an important problem in the handling of templates in practice:
-When a function template is used in a way that triggers its instantiation, which is at _compile time_, a compiler will (at some point) need to see that template’s _definition_.
+When a function template is used in a way that triggers its instantiation, which is at _compile time_, a compiler will (at some point) need to see that template's _definition_.
 This breaks the usual compile and link distinction for ordinary functions, when the declaration of a function is sufficient to compile its use.
 Methods of handling this problem are discussed in Chapter 9.
-For the moment, let’s take the simplest approach:
+For the moment, let's take the simplest approach:
 Implement each template inside a header file.

 #### 📌 1.2 Template Argument Deduction